The Betterment robo-advisor checks all the boxes.

 Betterment optimizes the bond mix for tax-deferred and taxable accounts.
 In simple language, this means, they work to reduce the taxes you pay on investment income and capital gains, allowing you to keep more of your investment returns.
 The automated tax-loss harvesting further minimizes taxes and increases overall returns.
 Betterment claims their tax loss harvesting strategy beats other advisors by about 1 percent.

 The access to financial advisors is an affordable way to get human financial advice for a reasonable fee.
 The a la carte financial planning packages are superb for help with specific goals.

-Betterments new smart beta and socially responsible funds make this robo-advisor even more attractive to invvestors seeking to invest with their values or try a different strategy.
+Betterments Goldman Sachs smart beta and socially responsible funds make this platform even more attractive to invvestors seeking to invest with their values or try a different strategy.

 The smart saver option is an important addition for investors with short term goals that can’t tolerate much volatility in their investment values.